-There are several types of pemphigus and other similar blistering disorders.
-The type of disease depends on the layer of the skin where the blisters form and where blisters are located on the body.
-Soft blisters always occur on or near the surface of the skin, which is called the epidermis.
-The type of antibody that attacks the skin cells may also define the type of pemphigus.
+There are two major forms of pemphigus, and they are categorized based on the layer of skin where the blisters form and where the blisters are found on the body.
+The type of antibody that attacks the skin cells also helps define the type of pemphigus.

-Pemphigoid is a disease that is distinct from pemphigus, but shares some of its features.
-Pemphigoid produces a split where the epidermis and the dermis meet, causing deep, rigid blisters that do not break easily.
+Pemphigoid is a disease that is different from pemphigus but shares some of its features.
+Pemphigoid produces a split where the epidermis and the underlying dermis meet, causing deep, rigid blisters that do not break easily.